Jososke/Driving_Clone/README.md

 The network was used to verify that everything is working properly and consisted of a flattened image connected to a single output node.
 This single output node predicted the steering angle, which makes this a regression network and no activation function will be applied.
 This will try to minimize the error that the network predicts and the ground truth steering measurement.

-From there I build up the model to include normalization.
+From there I built up the model to include normalization.
 Normalization is a way to remove effects of brightness or other image variations and focus on the content of the image instead of the brightness or other effects in the image.
 Note here, the simulator was not robust enough to verify that normalization was necessary - no apprant changing sun angles - but this step is crucial in the actual development of a self driving car.
 In this project, a lambda layer is a convenient way to parallelize image normalization.
 The lambda layer will also ensure that the model will normalize input images when making predictions in drive.py.

 Another feature the training data was that for track 1 the track was circular so the car was constantly turning to the left.
 This added a left turn bias to the car.
 To combat the left turn bias, I flipped all of the training data and measurements and added the flipped images and measurements to the training data.

+In a real car, we’ll have multiple cameras on the vehicle, and we’ll map recovery paths from each camera.
+For example, if you train the model to associate a given image from the center camera with a left turn, then you could also train the model to associate the corresponding image from the left camera with a somewhat softer left turn.
+And you could train the model to associate the corresponding image from the right camera with an even harder left turn.

+Multiple cameras were used in this project to feed in more images at different angles to the model.
+When recording the simulator saved images from three camers - center, left, and right - which were used to teach the model how to steer if the car drifts off to the left or the right.
+A steering offset was applied to add or subtract from the center angle for the left and right camera.
+The steering angle was determined based on experimentation.
+In a real self driving car - a full physics model would be used to determine the actual steering angle offset.

+A cropping layer was used to remove the top portion of the image and the hood of the car.
+The top portion of the image contained trees and other features that were not useful for training the model and the bottom portion of the image contained the hood of the car, which is fixed and can be removed.
+By adding in a cropping layer, new images coming from the simulator will be cropped when they are used on the final deep neural network.

+I initally started with the LeNet architecture to rapidly test measurments on a deep neural netowrk.
+This proved to be a good estimation for steering the car.

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
 I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
 This implied that the model was overfitting.

-To combat the overfitting, I modified the model so that ...
+To combat the overfitting, I modified the model so that a dropout layer with 50% dropout was utilized.

-Then I ...
+Then I utilized the deep neural network for self driving cars published by NVIDIA for my architecture design and included the dropout layer, cropping layer, and normalization.

+Other steps in the design that can be found in the python notebook include visualizing the loss over multiple epochs and using generators.
+Generators were not found to be necessary for the amount of training data that I had, so they were removed for the final model.

 The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I ....
+From the image processing pipeline the driving clone was close to being able to run around the track, but saw issues before and after the bridge.
+Tuning the parameters such as epochs, dropout, and cropping along with including the augmented data solved these issues.

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.